-If you’re new to this effort, the first step is to visit our Where to Start page for basic background information.
+If you’re new to this effort, the first step is to visit our Where to Start page for basic background information about what’s happening our public schools.

 If you are ready to start advocating for your child, a good place to start is with your child’s teacher.
 Request an in-person meeting if you are able to do that.
 Discuss your specific concerns from both yours and your child’s perspective.
 A positive relationship with your child’s teacher is key to bringing about change, so be sure to approach the teacher without any animosity or blame.
-Even though we know teachers are not to blame for the negative impacts of education reform, it’s important for them to know how parents feel so they will know they aren’t alone.
+It’s important for them to know how parents feel so they will know they aren’t alone.

 Next, if appropriate, contact the Principal at your child’s school.
 Again, approach with no animosity or blame for the administration, the school or the teacher.
 We all need to work together.
 Try to understand his or her position or perspective, and ask what you can do to help make things better for your child and for all children.

-A lot of teachers and administrators are fighting this just as much as parents, so it’s important for them to know how parents in their schools feel.
-Some of them fear for losing their job if they speak up, so they may not admit to parents that they agree with them.
+A lot of teachers and administrators are fighting this just as much as parents (and many of them are parents themselves).
+Some of them fear for losing their job if they speak up, so they may be hesitant to let parents know if they agree with them.
 That’s why it’s important for parents to be their voice.

 For additional talking points, please contact us.

-Many school administrators do not realize the damages that education reform is having on the classroom, and especially on our teachers and students.
+Many school and district administrators do not realize the damages that education reform is having on the classroom, and especially on our teachers and students.
 It’s important for them to hear directly from teachers with specific examples.
-Often, they are under pressure from the school districts and feel obligated to stay quiet.
-The more teachers share their experiences with their admins, the more likely they are to join the fight as well.
+Often, administrators are under pressure from the school districts and feel obligated to stay quiet.
+The more teachers share their experiences with their admins, the more likely they are to help advocate for change.
 If you experience retribution for sharing your opinions or speaking up, please contact your local classroom teachers association for assistance and advice.

 An important body of decision-makers that need to hear from us is our school district leadership.
 These are elected officials, and their job is to represent their constituents (you!).
 Tell them about yours and your child’s experience, and ask that they advocate for change at the state level.
 Give them specific things you don’t like and want them to advocate for (i.e. remove the high stakes from testing, revise the Florida Standards etc.).
 Most districts have email addresses listed on their web sites.
 You can also send letters, make phone calls, attend school board meetings, and even meet one-on-one with school board members if you are able.
 To contact your district leadership, find your district on our District Resources page.